Affordable Housing Incentives - City of Longmont Skip to main content

 Minimum Affordable Housing Requirements

 Rental Projects: 12% of the rental units must be permanently affordable to households at or below 50% of the Area Median Income (AMI).
 Depending on the project’s agreement with the City, unit rents must follow one of two rental standards: CHFA or HOME.
-Please consult your agreement with the City to determine which rent standard your projects uses.
+Please consult your agreement with the City to determine which rent standard your project uses.

 • Off-site: Build the required affordable housing in another location

-• Redemption of Credit: A developer and/or builder may acquire Surplus Unit credits from another developer/builder that built more than the minimum required affordable units and was issued credits by the City.
+• Redemption of Credit: A developer and/or builder may acquire Surplus Unit credits from another developer/builder that built more than the minimum required affordable units and was issued credits by the City

-• Middle-Tier or Attainable Housing: Provide housing units that are affordable for households earning 80-120% AMI to reduce the required affordable units.
-A Voluntary Alternative Agreement is required.
+• Middle-Tier or Attainable Housing: Provide housing units that are affordable for households earning 80-120% AMI to reduce the required affordable units (a Voluntary Alternative Agreement is required)

 Some options require approval of City Council.
 More information regarding affordability requirements may be found on the City’s Inclusionary Housing page.